jfgreen/jfgreen.uk/content/why-data-engineering.md

 confidently make a decision, or at the very least, reduce uncertainty.
 I wouldn't even suggest we necessarily need super sophisticated techniques to do so.
-Never underestimate the power in having the right data in the right place, with even some super basic analysis.
+Never underestimate the power in having the right data in the right place, with some basic analysis.

 This definition could also perhaps apply to data science, but I think that's